invisibleacropolis-ops/InvisibleSupport/README.md

 A static support upload portal built with vanilla ES modules and a vertical-slice structure.
 It runs directly from GitHub Pages with no build step, while durable private storage is provided by Supabase Auth, Supabase Storage, and a small metadata table.

+For a complete engineering, maintenance, and troubleshooting reference, see the [Code Manual](docs/CodeMan.md).

 ---

 ## Architecture